 Has the building’s developer worked on other projects?
 If your development was converted to condos or co-ops from another use, ask for an engineer’s report.
 If the roof, windows, and bricks are in poor repair, they will affect the value of your housing investment and possibly quality of life.

-This information will help you decide if the condo or co-op unit is right for you; it will also give you some insight about the condo board’s cooperation, organization, and helpfulness.
+This information will help you decide if the condo or co-op unit is right for you; it will also give you some insight into the condo board’s cooperation, organization, and helpfulness.

 Is the building on a ground lease?